Co-educational opportunities

 Intentional connections with boys’ and co-educational schools immerse Walford students in a range of world views and perspectives and prepare them to engage thoughtfully and confidently in a range of diverse contexts.
 These interactions help students build respectful relationships with their male peers, collaborate in and lead within mixed-gender groups, and to navigate social complexities.

-For Middle School students, Walford and St Peter’s College organise engaging mixed-group activities, fostering peer relationships across schools.
+For Middle School students in Years 7 and 8, Walford and St Peter’s College organise engaging mixed-group activities, fostering peer relationships across schools.
+Walford’s Year 9 student leaders have introduced a service-learning initiative that students from St Peter’s College will be involved in supporting Kickstart for Kids.